Lolita Ayala: Career

 Ayala's journalism career began at Teleperiódico, part of the Notimex agency, working with them for sixteen years.
 In 1971 she appeared on television for the first time on Channel 8 in Mexico City.
 At that time there were no women in Mexico who headed a news or information show.
 From 1972 to 1974 she collaborated on news programs such as “En Punto” and “En contacto directo” as well as other kinds of programs such as “Adivine me chamba” and “Cada noche.”

 In 1974 she was asked to anchor her own segment on the news show 24 Horas with Jacobo Zabludovsky, an important news show at that time.
 She worked with Zabludovsky and others on the show for the next twelve years.
 That year, she also presented, alongside Raul Velasco, the third edition of the OTI Festival, which was held in Acapulco.

-In 1987, Zabludovsky retired and then president of Televisa Miguel Alemán Velasco offered Ayala the head anchor position for a news show originally called Muchas noticias, later renamed El Noticiero con Lolita Ayala.
+In 1987, Zabludovsky retired and then the president of Televisa Miguel Alemán Velasco offered Ayala the head anchor position for a news show originally called Muchas noticias, later renamed El Noticiero con Lolita Ayala.
 This made her the first woman head anchor of an information show in Mexico.
 The show has been on the air since airing Monday to Friday for a half-hour in the afternoons.
 She has worked for Televisa for over forty years.

-Her journalism work has been described as truthful, simple and avoiding yellow journalism and tabloid like scandals.
-It is also noted for promoting a number of social values.
+Her journalism work has been described as truthful, simple and avoiding yellow journalism and tabloid-like scandals.
+It is also noted for promoting several social values.
 In 2001, she hosted a special program for children to discuss the 9/11 attacks in the United States.
-In addition to Zabludovsky, she was also worked with Emilio Azcárraga Milmo, Luis Spota and Paco Malgesto.
+In addition to Zabludovsky, she also worked with Emilio Azcárraga Milmo, Luis Spota and Paco Malgesto.
 She has covered stories such as the fall of the Berlin Wall, the death of John Paul II, the Zapatista uprising, and the assassination of Luis Donaldo Colosio.

-She also hosts a series of short informational videos for television called La Línea de la Salud, which deals with various health topics of concern to Mexico such as self-medication.
-These generally consist of her interviewing one or two experts on a subject as well as short segments on important points and life stories.
+She also hosts a series of short informational videos for television called La Línea de la Salud, which deals with various health topics of concern to Mexico, such as self-medication.
+These generally consist of her interviewing one or two experts on a subject, as well as short segments on important points and life stories.